-Determination of 2016 Compensation
+Determination of 2017 Compensation

 Mr. McManemin.
-The Advisory Committee maintained the salary of Mr. McManemin at \$96,000 per year during 2016.
+The Advisory Committee maintained the salary of Mr. McManemin at \$96,000 per year during 2017.
 This decision was in recognition of the service he provides in managing the day-to-day affairs necessary to our partnership and the operating partnership.
 This arrangement has been in place since the partnership began operations on January 31, 2003, and Mr. McManemin has received the same \$96,000 annual salary since then.
-Mr. McManemin did not receive a cash bonus or any equity awards.
-Given his respective ownership interest in the general partner of our general partner and holdings of common units, the Board of Managers and the Advisory Committee believe that he is adequately compensated and aligned with common unitholder interests.
+Mr. McManemin did not receive a cash bonus or any equity awards during 2017.
+Given his respective ownership interests in the general partner of our general partner and holdings of common units, the Board of Managers and the Advisory Committee believe that he is adequately compensated and aligned with common unitholder interests.

 Ms. Moriyama.
-As our Chief Financial Officer, Ms. Moriyama's base salary is \$180,000 per year, based on our CEO's subjective determination of the appropriate salary for someone with her business and financial experience in the oil and gas industry.
-Ms. Moriyama received a cash bonus of \$30,000, and a common unit award under the Equity Incentive Program of 2,500 common units during 2016.
+As our Chief Financial Officer, Ms. Moriyama's base salary is \$181,800 per year, based on our CEO's subjective determination of the appropriate salary for someone with her business and financial experience in the oil and gas industry.
+Ms. Moriyama received a cash bonus of \$40,000, and a common unit award under the Equity Incentive Program of 2,500 common units during 2017.

 Mr. Ehrman.
-As our Chief Operating Officer, Mr. Ehrman's base salary is \$195,000 per year, based on his level of education and extensive history of managing the properties held by our partnership.
-Mr. Ehrman received a cash bonus of \$10,000, and a common unit award under the Equity Incentive Program of 2,500 common units during 2016.
+As our Chief Operating Officer, Mr. Ehrman's base salary is \$196,950 per year, based on his level of education and extensive history of managing the properties held by our partnership.
+Mr. Ehrman received a cash bonus of \$50,000, and a common unit award under the Equity Incentive Program of 2,500 common units during 2017.